 Fit and Sizing

 The Traverse comes in three sizes and fits true.
-We grabbed a men’s size medium and fit was excellent right out of the box.
-More, there are a couple notable points of adjustability.
-First, the shoulder straps can be moved up and down via Velcro that connects to the main portion of the pack.
-This means that within reason, you can make micro adjustments for yourself or swap or lend the pack to someone within your size range.
-Second, the hipbelt on the Traverse is interchangeable, which is a great feature.
-This allows you to buy a hipbelt in a different size than the pack (REI sells Traverse hipbelts separately for $30), or even use a women’s hipbelt on the men’s pack or vice versa.
-The Osprey Atmos AG does not have an interchangeable hipbelt while the Gregory Baltoro does.
+We tested our normal men’s size medium and the fit was excellent.
+In terms of adjustability, the shoulder straps can be moved up and down via Velcro that connects to the main portion of the pack.
+Further, the shoulder straps and hipbelt on the Traverse are interchangeable, which is a great feature.
+This allows you to buy one in a different size than the pack (REI sells men’s and women’s Traverse shoulder straps and hipbelts separately for $30 each).
+For reference, the Osprey Atmos AG does not have interchangeable hipbelts or shoulder straps while the Gregory Baltoro does.

 What We Like

 - A super comfortable pack, even when hauling heavy loads.

 - We like the small tweaks from the previous version, including improved organization and less obtrusive lumbar padding.

 - Heavy at nearly 5 pounds.
 This is a pack for those who value comfort and features over moving fast and light.

 - Slight fraying after heavy use.
 We’re unsure as to the cause, but did notice wear and tear on two identical points near the arch of the frame.